RizzlerGod102/Weather-App/README.md

-Weather App 🌤️
+**Weather App 🌤️**

 A simple, responsive web-based weather app that fetches real-time weather data for any city using the OpenWeatherMap API.
 Displays temperature, humidity, wind speed, and updates weather icons dynamically based on the current conditions.

-Features
+**Features ✨**

-Search for any city to get live weather data
+🔍 Search for any city to get live weather data

-Displays:
+**🌡️ Displays:**

 Temperature (°C)

-Humidity (%)
+💧 Humidity (%)

-Wind speed (km/h)
+💨 Wind speed (km/h)

-Weather icon (Clouds, Clear, Rain, Drizzle, Mist)
+⛅ Weather icon (Clouds, Clear, Rain, Drizzle, Mist)

-Handles invalid city input gracefully
+⚠️ Handles invalid city input gracefully

-Responsive design for desktop and mobile
+📱 Responsive design for desktop and mobile

-Technologies Used
+**Technologies Used 💻**

-HTML – structure of the webpage
+🏗️ HTML – structure of the webpage

-CSS – styling and layout
+🎨 CSS – styling and layout

-JavaScript – fetching API data and updating DOM
+⚙️ JavaScript – fetching API data and updating DOM

-OpenWeatherMap API – real-time weather data
+🌐 OpenWeatherMap API – real-time weather data

-**How to Download**
+**How to Download ⬇️**

-1. Go to the GitHub repository page.
+Go to the GitHub repository page.

-2. Click the green Code button at the top right.
+Click the green Code button at the top right.

-3. Click Download ZIP
+Click Download ZIP.

-4. Extract the ZIP file to your computer
+Extract the ZIP file to your computer.

-5. Open index.html in your browser to run the weather app.
+📂 Open index.html in your browser to run the weather app.

-Open index.html in your browser